It takes awhile for a tooth extraction site to heal. Amanda didn't like what she saw two days after having a tooth removed.

 It should look less and less white every day.
 It will take longer than two days to heal.

 It takes weeks not days for the area to heal completely and look normal but it takes a lot less time for it to feel good.
+The area should be feeling better each day.

 Most dentists and oral surgeons advise clients to avoid chewing on the side where the tooth was removed.